Installation

 respectively and place them both inside the newly createddf-frontend/data/ssl/

-directory - Edit the file
+directory - Edit the

 docker-compose.yaml